bparkis/llrt/README.md

  * Write the behavior of each neuron and synapse using arbitrary C++ code, with whatever C++ features you like
  * Connect layers of neurons together independently of neuron behavior, in connectivity patterns such as Dense or Local2D.
- * Template parameters give the compiler enough information to inline the inner loop over the synapses[^1]
+ * Pretty fast for something that runs on CPU[^1]
  * Flip a switch to turn on multithreading[^2]

-[^1]: This motivated the templated design of LLRT.
+[^1]: Templates give the compiler enough information to inline the inner loop that iterates over the synapses, if it chooses to.
+This motivated the templated design of LLRT.
 It means there is no calculation of unused parameters, no dynamic dispatch, and no function call overhead in the inner loop (unless you add these things yourself explicitly, or the compiler chooses not to inline).

 [^2]: ... if you first check your code to be sure it's safe to flip that switch.
-LLRT comes with automatic task and data parallelism system.
+LLRT comes with an automatic task and data parallelism system.
 In fact, LLRT could be used as a more general purpose multithreading system, as long as you can formulate your task as a large number of small units communicating with each other.

 LLRT is not designed for conventional ML projects.
 It's not a substitute for tensorflow or torch.
 You may wish to first experiment with neuron learning rules in LLRT, taking advantage of the design separation between network architecture and neuron behavior, before re-implementing your neurons in another framework to take advantage of CUDA.

-If you're one of those people who'd rather jump right into some code examples, check out [examples/ex1.cpp](examples/ex1.cpp) .
-You might also want to take a look at [GLOSSARY.md](GLOSSARY.md).
-For more explanation of what's going on, you can read the next few sections.

 ## Structure of an LLRT Network
 Let's take a look at some basic concepts.
-These will make it much easier to understand what's going on in the examples.
+These will make it easier to understand what's going on in the examples.

 An LLRT Network consists of Components connected by Links.